 4. Get an Expert Opinion on the Pricing for Structural Work

 If your fixer-upper is in need of major structural work, get a qualified structural engineer to inspect the home before you put in an offer.
+If in the area, check out these Melbourne home builders.
 That way, you are sure you have adequately budgeted for any future problems.

 In general, buying a fixer-upper that needs significant structural doesn’t work unless you:

 - Have uncovered the full extent of repairs needed

 - Know these repairs can be done